bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_the-balance-of-power.md

 ##Who are the Powers?

-1. Self			- 1 Corinthians 13:4 Vaunteth not itself...self promotion
+1. Self			- 1 Corinthians 13:4 Vaunteth not itself&hellip;self promotion
 2. The World	- 2 Timothy 4:10 -- Having loved this present world
 3. Satan		- Luke 22:31 he may sift you as wheat:
-3. God			- Jeremiah 23:1 Woe to those scatter...sheep of **my pasture**!
+3. God			- Jeremiah 23:1 Woe to those scatter&hellip;sheep of **my pasture**!

 ##What is the "Balance of Power"